JuliaLang/www.julialang.org/jsoc/gsoc/juliadynamics.md

 exploration of complex systems.

 Possible projects are summarized in the [wanted-features of the library](https://github.com/issues?q=is%3Aopen+is%3Aissue+repo%3AJuliaDynamics%2FChaosTools.jl+repo%3AJuliaDynamics%2FDynamicalSystemsBase.jl+repo%3AJuliaDynamics%2FDelayEmbeddings.jl+repo%3AJuliaDynamics%2FRecurrenceAnalysis.jl+repo%3AJuliaDynamics%2FDynamicalSystems.jl+label%3A%22wanted+feature%22+)

-Examples include but are are not limited to:

-@@tight-list
-- Nonlinear local Lyapunov exponents
-- Final state sensitivity and fractal basin boundaries
-- Kolmogorov-Sinai entropy
-- Importance sampling for chaotic systems
-@@

-and many more.

 **Recommended Skills**: Familiarity with nonlinear dynamics and/or differential equations and the Julia language.